 Occupational therapists work in a variety of different settings, including:

 Home care agencies

-Podiatrist.
-A podiatrist specializes in foot care and is licensed to prescribe medication and perform surgery.
+A podiatrist specializes in foot care and is licensed to prescribe medicine and perform surgery.

 Depending on the specific condition involved, other doctors and healthcare professionals, such as pain specialists, may be involved in treating orthopedic conditions.
 For example, a neurologist or neurosurgeon may assist in treating problems involving the spine because of involvement of the spinal cord.
 Occupational therapists may be involved in treating conditions that require rehabilitation.
 Occupational therapists often work in conjunction with physical therapists.